djmisha/Auto-Update-WordPress/README.md

-# The Auto Update Plugin for WordPress.
+# WordPress Auto Update

 ## How does it work?

 The Auto Update Plugin for WordPress will update WordPress core, Themes and Plugins automatically once installed.
 There is nothing more to do after installlation.
-Updates are an essential part of security, happy updating!
-Be sure to back up your website regularly.
+Updates are an essential part of security.
+Be sure to back up your WordPress website regularly.
+Happy auto updating!

 ## Installation